Bampton War Memorial

 On the left ius the plaque in the church dedicated to his memory.

 We understand that a Blue Plaque has been erected (11th September 2009) ourside the birthplace of Anketell Moutray Read at 56 Shurdington Road in Cheltenham.
-On 25th September 2015, there was also a commemorative Paving Stone laid in Cheltenham to remember him - information here.

 The Great War During The Great War, life carried on much as normal in Bampton.
 Aerial reconnaissance and anti-aircraft guns were for the future, but Bampton mens’ lives were nonetheless lost in the battlefields abroad.
 Anketel Moutray Read, whose mother lived at Castle Grove for a few years at the beginning of the 20th century, belonged to the Royal Flying Corps, then joined the Northamptonshire Regiment of the Army, where he became a Captain.
 He was very active in a battle at Hullock in France, where his gallantry in rallying his men whilst partially gassed and under heavy fire earned him the highest military honour, the Victoria Cross, albeit posthumously.
 He died in action on 25th September 1915, and was buried at Le Routoire near Loos in France.
 His medal is kept at the Northants Regimental Museum.
 He never lived in Bampton, but was an occasional visitor to his mother.
 There were also four Military Medals awarded; to Ernest Gillard (23rd Canadian Regiment), Clifford George Irish (Royal 1st Devonshire Yeomanry), Percy Henry Irish (Royal Garrison Artillery), and John Wood (Royal Marine Light Infantry).
 A further 213 men from the parish are listed as having fought in The Great War, and the emblems of those regiments to which the men of Bampton belonged have been in-filled in the War Memorial Window in the parish church, along with the names of those who were killed.